-We have analyzed the last 100 emails that have been sent to us and we have determined that as many as 26% of them have an address that is either unprofessional or it could be close to it.
+We are updating this with new sample data.
+As readers know, around August 2016 we analyzed 100 emails that were sent to us and we determined that as many as 26% of them have an email address that is either unprofessional or it could be close to it.
+We were curious and ran this test again over the last couple of weeks, and now the percent of unprofessional emails is about 30%!
 The statistic is alarming in that not only may a potential employer just skip over an applicant with using a certain type of email address, but some charities and other groups that offer financial aid may also screen the request for help.

-While the process is somewhat arbitrary, we feel it can be as high as 26% of the email addresses could fall into this category.
-Even if we were to reclassify a few of them as less questionable based on some other opinions that we have received, we are very confident in saying that at minimum 21% are unprofessional.
-But as noted, this serious issue could impact as many as 26% of senders.
+The two tests (recent and the older one) still confirm that 1/4 to 1/3 of people (at least on this site) are using unprofessional email addresses.
+While the process is somewhat arbitrary, we feel it can be as high as 30% of the email addresses could fall into this category.
+Even if we were to reclassify a few of them as less questionable based on some other opinions that we have received, we are very confident in saying that at minimum 25% are unprofessional.
+But as noted, this serious issue could impact as many as 30% of senders.

-We are very confident as to the twenty six percent number.
-After all, no one can argue that “sexyms…”, “silliemomma…”, “OneShortASixPack…”, “Cutebabeknockout” or that “…browneyes69” is inappropriate!
-And we have a total of 26 that clearly fall into that outrageous category.
-The other five are a little more controversial.
+We are very confident as to the 26 to 30% number.
+After all, no one can argue that “sexyms…”, “silliemomma…”, “OneShortASixPack…”, “Cutebabeknockout”, “blackmamba”, or that “…browneyes69”, “musclejoe” is inappropriate!
+There are a number of email addresses that fall into this outrageous category.

 Downsides to an unprofessional email address

 There are many.
-To name but a few, using these types of outrageous, unprofessional email addresses will almost guarantee that a potential employer will never look at a job cover letter or resume.
+To name but a few, using these types of unprofessional email addresses will almost guarantee that a potential employer will never look at a job cover letter or resume.
 Almost every human resource professional will disregard that client as soon as they see that address.
-Some automated systems may even screen those applicants out so no one even sees the clients job application and/or resume.
+Some automated systems that are now used by many companies to search and scan resumes and/or applications may even screen those applicants out so no one even sees the clients job application and/or resume.

-Now, the person may still be able to get an often lower paying retail type job or some position that is not a “professional role”, but anyone that wants a decent paying, high skill job with a company will never get one using those email addresses.
-We at needhelppayingbills would also never consider one of these!
+Now, the person may still be able to get an often lower paying retail type job or some position that is not a “professional role”, but anyone that wants a decent paying, skilled job with a company will never get one using those email addresses.

-Not only may someone not be able to get a job, but many social service agencies will also not take their request for financial aid seriously.
+Not only may someone not be able to get a job, but many social service agencies more than likely will not take their request for financial aid seriously.
 It is also hard enough to get help for paying for medications or housing, and when someone with an email of “blacknightqueen…” applies, do people really think that will help them in their quest?
-So these 26% of people are putting themselves at risk to getting help for their basic needs.
+So these 30% of people are putting themselves at risk to getting help for their basic needs.